Smarter Work HQ

 Strengths

-• Catches spelling, tone, and clarity errors in real time across email, Slack, LinkedIn, and docs—no copy-paste needed
+• Real-time spell, tone, and clarity checks across email, Slack, and web forms

 Weaknesses